Bleeding Gums May Signal Vitamin C Deficiency: Study Urges Diet Review Alongside Dental Care

 “If you see that your gums are bleeding, the first thing you should do is not say to yourself, ‘I should brush more.’
 You should try to figure out why your gums are bleeding.
 And vitamin C deficiency is one of the possible reasons,” comments Philippe Hujoel, M.D., first author of the study, a dentist and professor of oral health sciences at the University of Washington School of Dentistry.

-The study is actually a meta-analysis of 15 clinical trials in six different countries with 1,140 participants that examined the trend of bleeding gums.
+The study is a meta-analysis of 15 clinical trials in six different countries with 1,140 participants that examined the trend of bleeding gums.
 It also includes data from 8,210 U.S. residents surveyed as part of the Centers for Disease Control and Prevention (CDC) Health and Nutrition Examination Survey.

 A call to monitor dietary vitamin C intake in addition to oral recommendations